jesselam00/site-generator/README.md

 # 🌐 Site Generator
-This site generator takes your markdown files and image files and converts them into an easily hostable static website.
+Inspired by popular static site generators like Hugo, Jekyll, and Gatsby, this site generator takes your markdown files and image files and converts them into an easily hostable static website.
-Inspired by popular static site generators like Hugo, Jekyll, and Gatsby.

 ## Development
 This site generator transforms: